 1. Enhancing Security

-- Detecting Anomalies: NTA uses tools and algorithms to identify unusual behaviors in network traffic behavior, such as unexpected spikes in traffic volume, strange patterns in data packets, or an increase in access attempts from unfamiliar IP addresses.
+- Detecting Anomalies: Analyzing network traffic using NTA tools and algorithms helps identify unusual behaviors in network traffic behavior, such as unexpected spikes in traffic volume, strange patterns in data packets, or an increase in access attempts from unfamiliar IP addresses.
 These anomalies often serve as early indicators of cyber threats.
+Network Traffic Analysis (NTA) tools and algorithms help in detecting anomalies and identifying potential threats.

 - Endpoint Network Traffic Analysis: Connected devices can be monitored, and it is ensured that no endpoint becomes a weak link.
 Endpoint-focused NTA detects compromised laptops, IoT devices, or mobile phones.